ch-stark/blogapplicationsetsglobalnamespace/blog.md

         value: 'openshift-gitops, open-cluster-management-global-set'
 ```

-B: Manage the open-cluster-management-global-set by the dedault openshift-gitops instance
+B: Manage the `open-cluster-management-global-set` namespace by the dedault openshift-gitops instance

-To allow for the `global-namespace` above to be managed by OpenShift GitOps, we have labeled them with the following:
+To allow for the above namespace to be managed by OpenShift GitOps, we have labeled them with the following:

 ```
 oc label namespace open-cluster-management-global-set argocd.argoproj.io/managed-by=openshift-gitops
 ```

-What we see above are scoped resources for the project created in GitOps.
-Normally, an ArgoCD admin creates a project and decides in advance which clusters and Git repositories it defines.
-This is not possible for ever changing teams and clusters.
-It creates a problem in scenarios where a developer wants to add a repository or cluster after the initial creation of the project.
-The above project definition shows a reliable way of offering a self service definition for allowing developers to add their own repositories and applications in the GitOps area.

 4. Disabling Placement-Rules and Migrating Placement-Rules to Placement using PolicyGenerator

-* Disabling PlacementRules
+At one point in time in the future PlacementRules are going to be deprecated.
+We already now want to disable them as we want to force the users to work with Placement objects.
+Note that ApplicationSets in ACM only work with Placement but there are some other artifacts like Subscription and Policies which still default to PlacementRule

-It has been disabled also on the AppProject level in ArgoCD:
+For disabling just set on the AppProject level in ArgoCD:

 ```
 spec:
-  namespaceResourceBlacklist:
+  clusterResourceBlacklist:
     - group: 'open-cluster-management.io'
       kind: PlacementRule
-  destinations:
-    - namespace: blueteam-*
-      server: '*'
 ```

 * Migrate from `PlacementRules` to `Placement` using `PolicyGenerator`